rdkcentral/Lightning-SDK/docs/typescript.md

 All other plugins are stubbed out as the `any` type, so they will still work as they have been without type checking.

-If you haven't already, read the Lightning Core TypeScript documentation !!! for extensive use guidelines.
+If you haven't already, read the [Lightning Core TypeScript Documentation](../lightning-core-reference/TypeScript/index.md) for extensive use guidelines.
 The rest of this documentation page will focus solely on things you need to know to use the Lightning SDK with TypeScript.

 TypeScript compilation is supported out of the box by Lightning CLI as of version [v2.8.0](https://github.com/rdkcentral/Lightning-CLI/blob/master/CHANGELOG.md#v280).